Choice of law: Contracts

 The choice of law rules for contracts are more complicated than the law affecting other obligations because they depend on the express or implied intentions of the parties and their personal circumstances.
 For example, questions as to whether a contract is valid may depend on the capacity of the parties to enter into a contract.
 This could be decided by reference to the lex domicilii, lex patriae or habitual residence of the parties, or for policy reasons, by reference to the lex loci contractus (where the contract was made).
 But, if the contract was made electronically, where the contract was actually made must first be decided either by the lex fori or the putative proper law depending on the forum rules.
 There may also be problems if the parties selected the place where the contract was made in the hope of evading the operation of some mandatory provisions in another relevant law.

 On the other hand, deciding matters relating to performance will usually depend on the lex loci solutionis.
 Another unique characteristic of contracts is that the parties can decide which law should apply for most purposes, and memorialize that decision into the contract itself (see forum selection clause and choice of law clause) – although not every jurisdiction will enforce such provisions.
 For the harmonising provisions on contractual obligations in EU law, see the Rome Convention (contract).

 The Rome I Regulation constrains the choice of law for special types of contracts.
 With a view to the weaker parties, such as consumers, employees and insurants, special choice of law rules are laid down by articles 5-8.
 The most important rules for companies, mostly closing contracts with consumers, are listed in Art.
 6. Art.
 6 (I) defines the consumer contract as a contract where the consumer acts as a private person whereas the businessman acts for his commercial purpose.
 This articles also says that in absence of an explicit choice of law, a protected consumer contract is governed by the law of the consumer's habitual residence.
 In Art.
 6 (II) the involved parties are given the possibility of a free choice of law.
 But the choice of law is legally void, if the consumer protection is limited by this choice.

 Tort

 The presumptive rule for tort is that the proper law applies.
 This is the law that has the greatest relevance to the issues involved.
 In public policy terms, this is likely to be the law of the place where the key elements of the "wrong" were performed or occurred (the lex loci delicti commissi).
-As established in the case of [1969], both plaintiff and defendants were British Soldiers Residents Stationed in Malta.
+As established in the case of Boys v Chaplin [1969], both plaintiff and defendants were British Soldiers Residents Stationed in Malta.
 Having an accident in Malta the court looked at the Lex Loci relating to its dual action-ability.